Canadian Initiatives

 — Honourable Todd Smith, Ontario Minister of Energy

-Electricity and Natural Gas utilities in Ontario are required to have their CMD and DMD implementations Certified by the GBA by 01 November 2023.
-Currently (as-of 03 May 2023), over 22% have been Certified.
+Electricity and Natural Gas utilities in Ontario were required to have their CMD and DMD implementations Certified by the GBA by 01 November 2023.
+Ontario utilities rose to the challenge.

 Nova Scotia

-Through the passing and Royal Assent of Bill Number 145: An Act to Amend Chapter 25 of the Acts of 2004, the Electricity Act, Nova Scotia Power is required to fully implement the Green Button standard, which enables customers to securely download their household or business electricity usage data and connect their data to online apps to help cut their bills, (Nova Scotia News Release) by April of 2023.
+Through the passing and Royal Assent of Bill Number 145: An Act to Amend Chapter 25 of the Acts of 2004, the Electricity Act, Nova Scotia Power is required to fully implement the Green Button standard, which enables customers to securely download their household or business electricity usage data and connect their data to online apps to help cut their bills, (Nova Scotia News Release).

 Nova Scotia Power is a Green Button Alliance Participating Member.